jakethekoenig/whimper/Readme.md

 # Usage

 In insert mode type `TALK` and neovim will start listening to your microphone and insert the transcription.
 If you type `CODE` lines above and the transcription will be given to ChatGPT which will attempt to rewrite your spoken word as code.
+Say stop to stop the transcription.